Data Privacy & POPIA

 What do you need to do to start your POPIA compliance journey?

 If POPIA applies to your business, you will need to start looking at what steps need to be taken to start your POPIA compliance journey.
-With the commencement of most of the material sections of POPIA on 1 July 2020, businesses will have until 1 July 2021 to become fully compliant, at which date the Act becomes fully enforceable.
+With the commencement of most of the material sections of POPIA on 1 July 2020, businesses need to become fully compliant.
 The extent of work needed to become compliant with POPIA, and the length of time needed to do so, will vary from business to business, and primarily depends on the size of the business and the amount of personal information that a business processes.

 We are well placed to assist and guide you through your POPIA compliance journey.
 With professionals experienced in running POPIA implementation programmes, our Data Privacy and POPIA team has the subject matter knowledge coupled with hands-on practical experience to take clients through their entire data privacy compliance journey.